HemingwayLee/pandas-cheatsheet/README.md

 jupyter notebook
 ```

-# Why pandas
+# Introduction
-It offers data structures and operations for manipulating numerical tables and time series.
+* It offers data structures and operations for manipulating numerical tables and time series
+* it is on top of `numpy`

+## `numpy`
+* It is a more basic library that provides the building blocks of array based data manipulation
+* It is more efficient than python list (In CPython, lists are arrays of pointers)

 ## Data Structure
 DataFrame